NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 (`postact` refers to the post-activation term, the argument itself following the same format at `preact`).

-In addition to the `SNode`, we need to turn our attention to one more important type of node -- the `ENode` (see [ENode](ngclearn.engine.nodes.enode)).
+Beyond the `SNode`, we need to study one more important type of node -- the `ENode` (see [ENode](ngclearn.engine.nodes.enode)).
 While, in principle, one could build a complete NGC system with just state nodes and cables (which will be the subject of future